30+ Sustainable travel statistics & trends you need to know

 How do business travelers care about sustainability?

-Corporate travel is one of the world’s largest contributors to carbon emissions–for example, business travel contributes to of PwC and this is similar with most Fortune 500 companies.
+Corporate travel is one of the world’s largest contributors to carbon emissions–for example, business travel contributes to 53% of the total carbon footprint of PwC and this is similar with most Fortune 500 companies.

 This is mainly due to the number of corporate travelers and the length of their trips.